31 Beautiful Flowers That Will Bloom All Season Long

 Purple Coneflower should be watered frequently and abundantly, and it is better to do it in the evening.

-It is perhaps most well known for its beautiful and brightly colored flowers.
-It’s also often consumed in tea form, cornflower helps soothe the common cold and boost the immune system.
+It is perhaps most well-known for its beautiful and brightly colored flowers.
+It’s also often consumed in tea form, as coneflower helps soothe the common cold and boost the immune system.

 Snapdragons